U.S. Route 5

 U.S. Route 5 (US 5) is a north–south United States Numbered Highway running through the New England states of Connecticut, Massachusetts, and Vermont.
 Significant cities along the route include New Haven, Connecticut; Hartford, Connecticut; and Springfield, Massachusetts.
 From Hartford northward to St. Johnsbury, Vermont, the road closely follows the route of the Connecticut River.

 The entire route of US 5 is closely paralleled by Interstate 91 (I-91).
 US 5 now serves as the local business route and alternate route for the Interstate Highway.
-The northern terminus of US 5 is in Derby Line, Vermont, at the Canada–US border, where it continues past the Derby Line–Stanstead Border Crossing into Quebec as Route 143, which was Route 5 until renumbered in the mid-1970s.
+The northern terminus of US 5 is in Derby Line, Vermont, at the Canada–United States border, where it continues past the Derby Line–Stanstead Border Crossing into Quebec as Route 143, which was Route 5 until renumbered in the mid-1970s.
 Its southern terminus is in New Haven, Connecticut, at an intersection with I-91.